 In the gospel of John we read of an unlikely partnership of two men from rival parties.
-Joseph of Arimathea was an influential rich man, a member of the Sanhedrin.
-The Sadducees were the Temple party who controlled the priesthood, and had political power with authority under Roman rule.
-The other, Nicodemus, was a Pharisee, those who focused on the law, oral tradition, and personal piety and had influence over the general population.
-How did these two men from opposing groups come to be working together?
+The Sadducees were the Temple party who controlled the priesthood, and had political power, with authority under Roman rule.
+The Pharisees focused on the law, with personal piety, and had influence over the general population.
+How did Joseph of Arimathea and Nicodemus, men from opposing groups, come to be working together?

 Joseph came from Arimathea, a small town in the hill country of Ephraim, some twenty miles north-west of Jerusalem.
 He was a man of influence and authority, used to moving in political and legal circles.
 The different gospels give us insight into his character, that he was a rich man, and also a secret disciple of Jesus.
 He was a prominent member of the Jewish Council, and regarded as a good and upright man.
 He had not consented to the Sanhedrin’s decision and action to condemn Jesus to death.